Quantum Ruzsa Divergence to Quantify Magic: Quantum Ruzsa Divergence

 \end{proof}

 Note that the quantum Ruzsa divergence differs significantly from the quantum relative entropy.
 For instance, the quantum relative entropy for identical states is always zero, i.e., $D(\rho||\rho)=0$, which does not hold for quantum Ruzsa divergence.
+Moreover, we can also generalize the results in Proposition~\ref{thm:QRD} to the symmetrized version. \begin{cor} The symmetrized quantum Ruzsa divergence $d_{Rz}$ satisfies the properties (1)--(4) in Proposition \ref{thm:QRD}. \end{cor} \begin{proof} Here we provide a proof for the completeness.
+By the fact that symmetrized quantum Ruzsa divergence $d_{Rz}(\rho, \sigma)$ can be written as $d_{Rz}(\rho, \sigma)=\frac{1}{2}[D_{Rz}(\rho||\sigma)+D_{Rz}(\sigma||\rho)]$, it is straightforward to see that $d_{Rz}$ also satisfies the properties (1)--(3).
+Moreover, since $D_{Rz}(\Ptr{i}{\rho}||\Ptr{i}{\sigma})\leq D_{Rz}(\rho||\sigma)$ for any states $\rho$ and $\sigma$, we have